2025 Phoenix Food Action Plan

 Strategy 2: Convene local food producers with city staff, leaders, and elected officials to build trust and understanding.

-• Progress on Action: OEP in partnership with Local First Arizona Foundation, the Coalition for Farmland Preservation, Pinnacle Prevention, and Council Districts 7 and 8, four convenings were held with local food producers from 2020-2023.
+• Progress on Action: OEP in partnership with Local First Arizona Foundation, the Coalition for Farmland Preservation, Pinnacle Prevention, and Council Districts 7 and 8, four convenings were held with local food producers from 2020 to 2023.

 South Phoenix Local Foods, Local Places Project